-York County offers an excellent K-12 educational system which includes multiple public and private options.
-York is home to York College, a 4 year post-secondary liberal arts institution.
-In addition, there are numerous 2 and 4 year institution within minutes of York County offering hundreds of associates, bachelors and graduate degrees and training opportunities.
+York County offers an excellent K-12 educational system that includes multiple public and private options.
+York is home to York College, a 4-year post-secondary liberal arts institution.
+In addition, there are numerous 2 and 4-year institutions within minutes of York County offering hundreds of associates, bachelors' and graduate degrees, and training opportunities.

 Transportation & Logistics

 Regardless of the direction, you will find routes that are easily accessible with Interstate 80 (runs East/West), U.S. Highway 81 (runs North/South), and rail services provided by Burlington Northern Santa Fe.
 York, Nebraska’s right-in-the-middle-of-it-all location is key to conducting business, along with the state’s low traffic congestion, lower costs, pro-business climate, low labor costs, and the absence of inventory taxes.

 Nebraska is home to several of the nation’s leading transportation companies and is located on one of the busiest rail corridors in North America.
 11,500 trucking companies, two of which (Werner Enterprises Inc. and Crete Carrier Corp.) are in the nation’s top 10.
 The Nebraska Transportation Center at the University of Nebraska - Lincoln facilitates collaboration between university researchers, industry leaders, and government entities.